 As political leaders and policymakers, the private sector, financial institutions and local communities seek to reset and rebuild—and enhance resilience in a post-COVID world—there is an opportunity to partner on the rapid transition to a sustainable ocean economy as part of a blue recovery that reflects these investments and benefits.
 Now, more than ever, we need a healthy ocean to provide key ecosystem services and benefits that are crucial for a sustainable future.

 The Special Report, ‘A Sustainable Ocean Economy for 2050: Approximating Its Benefits and Costs’ launched on 14 July 2020 via media, digital and social media.
 The report received great coverage from media outlets, including CNN, CNBC, Fast Company, The Guardian, GreenBiz, Al Jazeera and The Economist’s World Ocean Initiative.
+In the WRI 'Big Ideas into Action' podcast, 'What is a Sustainable Ocean Economy?', the Ocean Panel co-chairs, Erna Solberg (Prime Minister of Norway) and Tommy Remengesau Jr. (President of Palau) as well as the authors discuss the findings of the report.
 The report lead authors also wrote a blog in WRI Insights ‘4 investments to secure ocean health and wealth’ and the Ocean Panel raised awareness of the Special Report’s key messages through a Twitter thread.